zivoy/marian-extension/src/extractors/README.md

 The `Extractor` base class provides some default behavior that you can override if needed.

 ### needsReload

 The `needsReload` property defaults to `true`.
 Set this to `false` if the extractor does not require the page to be reloaded before extraction (e.g., if it can reliably work with the current DOM state regardless of how the user arrived there).

 ### isSupported(url)

 The default `isSupported` implementation checks the URL against the `_sitePatterns` regexes.
 You can override this function to provide custom logic for determining if a URL is supported.

-### _saveState / _handleStateUpdate
+But it is best to fallback to calling `super.isSupported` if your custom logic does not handle some cases.

+### Persistent state

-These methods are used for persistent state management. `_saveState(state)` saves the current state to browser storage, and `_handleStateUpdate(state)` is called when the state is updated (either from storage initialization or changes).
+These methods are used for persistent state management.
+`_saveState(state)` saves the current state to browser storage, and `_handleStateUpdate(state)` is called when the state is updated (either from storage initialization or changes).

 ## Best practices

-When writing an extractor it is best to have as few delays as possible, and when they are required, try to put it in a promise and extract something else at the same time. to that effect the [`collectObject`](#collectobject) is very useful as it allows you to await multiple promises of objects and join them into a single object.
+When writing an extractor it is best to have as few delays as possible, and when they are required, try to put it in a promise and extract something else at the same time.
+To that effect the [`collectObject`](#collectobject) is very useful as it allows you to await multiple promises of objects and join them into a single object.

-## Utils functions
+## Utility functions

 There are some util function that you can use to make it easier to implement an extractor

 You can find them in [utils.js](../shared/utils.js).

 ### collectObject

 Takes in a list of objects, promises of objects or null/undefined. it will await all promises at the same time and then merge them into a single object, if a key is present in more then one object it will be overwritten, by order of the list.

 ### getCoverData

-Takes in a url, or a list of urls an returns an object with `img` and `imgScore` of the url with the best score.
+Takes in a url, or a list of URLs an returns an object with `img` and `imgScore` of the url with the best score.

 ### addContributor

-Takes in a list and an author name as well as a role (or list of roles). if a name is already present then the role will be appended to it.
+Takes in a list and an author name as well as a role (or list of roles).

-example:
+If a name is already present then the role will be appended to it.

+Example:
 ```javascript
 let contributors = [];
 addContributor(contributors, "A", "Author");